data organization organizing data in spreadsheets

 - Other resources

-With the help of Kara Woo, this website is now a proper article:
+In collaboration with Kara Woo, this website is now a proper article:

 The article is also available at GitHub and PeerJ Preprints, and note that it’s part of a full Data Science issue of The American Statistician, organized by Jenny Bryan and Hadley Wickham, which itself is also available at PeerJ Preprints.